AO NA Board of Directors

 AO Spine NA Representative

 Dr. Daniel Sciubba is Professor and Chair of neurological surgery the Zucker School of Medicine at Hofstra/Northwell.
-He is the Co-Director of the Institute of Neurology & Neurosurgery at Northwell.
+He is the Co-Director of the Institute of Neurology & Neurosurgery and the Executive Director of the Spine Institute at Northwell.
 He specializes in the surgical treatment of complex spinal conditions including tumors, degenerative spine diseases, spinal deformities and scoliosis.

 person